-Heytesbury Primary School recognises that discrimination on the grounds of religion or belief is a global concern.
+Heytesbury Primary School is aware that negative faith-based media attention can have an impact on all children, and recognises the importance of ensuring that pupils are provided with accurate and appropriate information.
+We ensures that all pupils gain knowledge of and respect for the different faiths in Britain as part of our role to prepare pupils for modern life in a diverse Britain.
+Discrimination on the grounds of religion or belief is a global concern.
 This school is aware that Islamophobia (discrimination or prejudice against people because they are Muslim or Jewish) is increasing and that it displays many of the same traits as racism.
 This school will continue its work to inform and actively promote acceptance and respect.